La présente publication est aussi disponible en français.

 - potential, if the conflict of interest could reasonably be foreseen to exist in the future.

-Electronic network: Groups of computers and computer systems that can communicate with one another, including, but not limited to, the Internet, electronic knowledge networks of the Government of Canada and video network infrastructure, as well as public and private networks outside a department.
-The network contains both wired and wireless elements.
+- Groups of computers and computer systems that can communicate with one another, including, but not limited to, the Internet, electronic knowledge networks of the Government of Canada and video network infrastructure, as well as public and private networks outside a department.
+The network contains both wired and wireless elements..

-Harassment: Improper conduct by an individual that is directed at and offensive to another individual in the workplace, including at any event or any location related to work, and that the individual knew or ought reasonably to have known would cause offence or harm.
+- Improper conduct by an individual that is directed at and offensive to another individual in the workplace, including at any event or any location related to work, and that the individual knew or ought reasonably to have known would cause offence or harm.
 It comprises any objectionable act, comment or display that demeans, belittles or causes personal humiliation or embarrassment, and any act of intimidation or threat.
-It also includes harassment within the meaning of the Canadian Human Rights Act (i.e., based on race, national or ethnic origin, colour, religion, age, sex, sexual orientation, marital status, family status, physical or mental disability, or pardoned conviction).
+It also includes discrimination within the meaning of the Canadian Human Rights Act (i.e., based on race, national or ethnic origin, colour, religion, age, sex, sexual orientation, gender identity or expression, marital status, family status, disability, genetic characteristics or pardoned conviction).

 - a contravention of any Act of Parliament or of the legislature of a province or territory, or of any regulations made under any such Act, other than a contravention of section 19 of the PSDPA;